 They rank better than any other keyboards on Amazon, Newegg, and any other hardware retailer.
 There must be a reason for it and the reason is clear.
 They are the better choice than the old membrane counterparts.

-1. Das Keyboard X40 – The Best Mechanical Gaming Keyboard
+1. Das Keyboard X40 – The Best Mechanical Keyboard For Gamers

 But I have to admit – I’m not a big fan RGB lights, patterns, waves and all that crap.
 Yes, other keyboards on the list have much more options when it comes to backlighting and different lighting options.
 That is, of course, if you want your keyboard to do the wave when scoring a goal on Fifa or anything like that.
 If you do – you might want to take a look at the Asus or the Corsair, the DAS is not for you.
 No, I’m not offended, don’t worry!